minailkhani/Assembly/Projects/README.md

 ## assembler and disassembler
-assembler and disassembler are written in python and assembly language (4 projects)
+assembler and disassembler are implemented in python and assembly language (4 projects)

 instructions: